Nidhintsajee/Inventory_management/README.md

 * GET /api/items/: Retrieve a list of all items, including their manufacturer details.
 * POST /api/items/: Create a new item.
 Automatically creates an entry in the ItemStock model with initial stock levels.
 * GET /api/items/id/: Retrieve details of a specific item by ID.
-* PUT /api/items/id/: Update details of a specific item.
+* PUT /api/items/id/: Update details and soft delete of a specific item.
-* DELETE /api/items/id/: Soft delete an item.
+* DELETE /api/items/id/: Delete an item.
 5. Item Stock
 * GET /api/item-stocks/: Retrieve a list of all item stocks.
 * POST /api/item-stocks/: Create a new item stock record.